invoiceninja/invoiceninja.github.io/docs/selfhost.md

 ## Installing Invoice Ninja (Docker)
 <p>If you prefer to use Docker, we have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a></p>

+### Method 3: Installing on CentOS 8

+<p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja V5 from scratch onto CentOS, you can access the guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293">here</a></p>

 ## Migrating from V4

 <p>Migration of your data from V4 to V5 is done via the Settings panel of V4.
 Navigate to Settings > Account Management and click on Start Migration</p>